matheus-beck/ruby-cucumber-selenium-livelo/README.md

 <p>This project is under the MIT license.
 See the <a href="https://github.com/beck-developer/livelo-qa-challenge/blob/master/LICENSE">LICENSE</a> for more information.</p>
 ---

-Made with ❤ by Beck 👋
+Made with ❤ by Matheus Beck 👋 [Get in touch!](https://www.linkedin.com/in/matheus-beck/)